 In this architecture, there are several different clock types:

 - Ordinary Clock.
-This is a device with a single network connection and either the sync source (master) or the sync destination (slave).
+This is a device with a single network connection and either the sync source (primary) or the sync destination (secondary).

 Multiple Stream Reservation Protocol (MSRP)

 Multiple Stream Reservation Protocol (MSRP) is the IEEE standard used to reserve stream bandwidth for audio on an AVB network.
 This allows endpoints to automatically route data and reserve bandwidth and eliminates the need for the user to manually configure Quality of Service (QoS) across network devices.
 MSRP looks at the end-to-end bandwidth that is currently available before an audio stream is sent out.
 It then reserves a maximum of 75% of the total bandwidth available on that AVB switch’s port.
 If the bandwidth is available, it is locked down along the entire data path, from the Talker, out to every assigned Listener until it is released.

 Bandwidth reservations are made based on talker and listener declarations on the switch ports.
 Talker declarations come in several forms: